Information-theoretic bounds on quantum advantage in machine learning: Exponential separation for predicting expectation values of Pauli operators

 \begin{lemma} Consider a set of point functions $f_a: \{0, 1\}^n \rightarrow \{0, 1\}$, where $n \geq 2, a \in \{0, 1\}^n$ and

 Suppose a classical randomized algorithm can output a function $\tilde{f}$ by obtaining data for $N$ different inputs $\{(x_i, f_a(x_i))\}_{i=1}^N$, such that

 for all $a \in \{0, 1\}^n$.
 Then $N \geq (1/4) 2^n= \Omega(2^n)$. \end{lemma} \begin{proof} Suppose $a$ is selected uniformly at random.
 By assumption, the classical randomized algorithm will be able to output $\tilde{f}$ that obeys Equation~\eqref{eq:point-function}.
 Because the worst-case prediction error is smaller than $1/2$, the classical randomized algorithm will be able to correctly identify $a$ with probability at least $2/3$.
 We now use a simple calculation to obtain a lower bound to the probability for any classical randomized algorithm to identify $a$.
-Because all except one of $f_a(x)$ is $0$, the first query $x_1$ will result in $f_a(x_1) = 0$ with probability $(2^n - 1) / (2^n)$.
+Because $f_a(x)=0$ for all but one inputs, a uniformly random input $x_1$ will result in $f_a(x_1) = 0$ with probability $(2^n - 1) / (2^n)$.
 Conditioned on $f_a(x_1) = 0$, the second query $x_2$ will result in $f_a(x_2) = 0$ with probability $(2^n - 2) / (2^n - 1)$.
 By induction, the probability that the first $k$ queries all result in function value equal to $0$ is

 Hence, with $k = (1/4)2^n$, the probability that the first $k$ queries are all zero is $(3/4)$.
-In such an event, the classical algorithm will have no information that helps it to distinguish the rest of $(3/4) 2^n$ point functions.
+In such an event, the classical algorithm will have no information that helps it to distinguish the remaining $(3/4) 2^n$ point functions.
 Because the conditional probability of the distribution over $a$ under such an event is uniform across the $(3/4) 2^n$ point functions, no matter what the classical algorithm chooses, the probability of correctly identifying $a$ is equal to $(4/3)2^{-n}$.
 Thus the probability of correctly identifying a uniformly random label $a \in \left\{ 0,1\right\}^n$ with $k$ uniformly random queries $f_a (x_1),\ldots, f_a (x_k)$ is equal to

 under the extra assumption $n \geq 2$ ($2^{n} \geq 4$).
 Combining this fundamental lower bound with the constructive argument above reveals $N \geq (1/4)2^n=\Omega (2^n)$.
 The number of inputs $N$ must be greater than $k = (2^n) / 4$ to achieve a success probability of at least $2/3$. \end{proof}